GuilloteauQ/vim-thesaurus/README.md

 # Vim-Thesaurus

-Vim-Thesaurus is a simple Vim plugin to help you find the most accurate words when writing essays.
+Vim-Thesaurus is a simple Vim plugin to help you find the most accurate words when writing reports/essays.

 ## How to use it ?